ioccc-src/winner/1998/schweikh3/README.md

   of files across arbitrarily long chains?
 In my private unobfuscated source there are 17 lines describing just that.
 A classical case for the well known `/* You're not supposed to understand this */` comment.
-- Would Dijkstra consider this goto harmful?
+- Would Dijkstra consider this `goto` harmful?
-- The only string literal is split in more than a dozen substrings
+- The only string literal is split in more than a dozen substrings.
 - For the task at hand the code is pretty terse.
 Some dynamic memory is even freed as soon as it's no longer needed.
 I have tried to make the preprocessor directives as short as possible.
-This means no spaces after #include and no spaces after some of the macro names.
+This means no spaces after `#include` and no spaces after some of the macro names.

 Are you an algorithms guru?
-If so you should know why the output appears sorted without any use of `qsort()` or `system("sort")`.
+If so you should know why the output appears sorted without any use of `qsort(3)` or `system("sort")`.

-Rewrite (hah!) the program to use memory mapping of files instead of `read()`.
+Rewrite (hah!) the program to use memory mapping of files instead of `read(2)`.
 Does this affect performance noticeably?

 It's easy to write a script that takes `samefile`'s output and hard links (or symlinks) identical files.
 Writing such a script is